bitnami/charts-syncer/README.md

 The values of the parameteres `containerRegistry` and `containerRepositories` from the configuration file will be used to update the `registry` and `repository` properties in the values.yaml.
 The `tag` remains unchanged.

-> :warning: Be aware that this tool expect the images to be already present in the target container registry.
+> :warning: Be aware that this tool expects the images to be already present in the target container registry.

 ## Changes performed in a chart